-If this is first time for you then I will suggest you have a look on my previous post about electrical earthing system.
-You will get lot of ideas for a perfect earthing system.
-In this post I am going to discuss some of the major technical consideration during earthing system and the factors affects of the earth resistance.
+If this is the first time for you then I will suggest you have a look at my previous post about the electrical earthing system.
+You will get a lot of ideas for a perfect earthing system.
+In this post, I am going to discuss some of the major technical considerations during the earthing system and the factors that affect the earth’s resistance.
 So let’s go.

 Some Major Technical Consideration During Earthing System:

-- First of all current carrying capacity.
-The current carrying path must have enough capacity to deal with maximum fault current during fault time.
-The magnitude of the earth fault current can influence by the total impedance of the neutral point to ground circuit.
+- First of all current-carrying capacity.
+The current-carrying path must have enough capacity to deal with the maximum fault current during fault time.
+The magnitude of the earth’s fault current can influence by the total impedance of the neutral point to the ground circuit.

 - The main earthing system must be separate from the lightning protection system.

-- Soil condition and resistivity always depends upon local area.
+- Soil conditions and resistivity always depend upon the local area.
 A systematic survey can be run and the resistivity of the soil should be carried out.

 Earth Resistance Factors Affecting:

-Earth electrode always depends on the electrical resistance of the soil in which types of electrode are installed and its turn determined by following factors.
+Earth electrode always depends on the electrical resistance of the soil in which types of the electrode are installed and its turn determined by the following factors.

-- Extent of the Moisture: The resistivity of the soil always varies with the moisture content in the soil.
+- The extent of the Moisture: The resistivity of the soil always varies with the moisture content in the soil.
 You can get a little advantage if the moisture content exceeding 20% in soil.
-But if the moisture is below 20% then the resistance increase sharply.
-When approximately 90% of the resistance between the electrode and the earth lies with the radius of 2m.
-For this situation the best method is chemical treatment.
+But if the moisture is below 20% then the resistance increases sharply.
+When approximately 90% of the resistance between the electrode and the earth lies with a radius of 2m.
+For this situation, the best method is chemical treatment.
 You need to dig a shallow trench about 30cm deep around the electrode.

 Wet Sand Pit and Damp